 This page is dedicated to both Kombucha and homemade vinegar.
-Here I share personal views [per my usual] regarding the art of preparing kombucha, some of which may not be commonly accepted among kombucha enthusiast or fanatics.
-Personally, I feel there's a need to extent on some limitations put in place, regarding the preparation of the fascinating kombucha beverage.
-Or, at least I forward questions for for further debate.
-This includes the use of preparing kombucha with non cane sugar, such as honey, barely or rice malt extract and unrefined cane sugar.
-I also explain the use of incorporating milk kefir-grains cultured with the traditional sweetened tea, to prepare a unique kombucha variant, which I refer to as Kefiran-cha.
+Here I share my personal views [as per usual] regarding the art of preparing kombucha, some of which may not be commonly accepted among kombucha enthusiast or fanatics.
+Personally, I feel there's a need to extent on some limitations, regarding the preparation of the fascinating kombucha beverage.
+Or, at least I forward questions for further debate.
+This includes the use of preparing kombucha with non cane sugar, such as honey, barely or rice malt extract and unrefined cane sugar [sucrose].
+I also explain the use of incorporating milk kefir-grains [or water kefir-grains] cultured with the traditional sweetened tea, to prepare a unique kombucha variant, which I refer to as Kefiran-cha.
 Included here are a few links where a more common following regarding current, more commonly accepted kombucha knowledge is shared on the internet.
 For individuals who like me, are at ease thinking out side the circle, should find the following information of good practice importance.

 |KOMBU-CHA: Kombu= Japanese name for an edible species of seaweed.
 Cha= Japanese for tea = Seaweed-tea.
 Note that seaweed has nothing to do with this culture or its ferment ... this is a misnomer.
 The name most likely came about because of the similarity that the pellicle of Kombucha shares with the appearance and texture of Kombu seaweed.|